 Shades of Green | How Military Vets Save at Walt Disney World

 My two most recent visits to Walt Disney World Resort were planned solely around the fact that I could stay at Shades of Green Resort.
 This is a military resort owned by the US Army and classified as an AFRC (Armed Forces Recreation Center).
 The only time in my life that I’ve used even close to the amount of acronyms I did while serving in the US Air Force is when I’ve tried to describe anything Disney, so enjoy the extra acronyms in this article.
-Generally speaking, this resort is only available to active duty or retired military (plus spouses/survivors), 100% disabled veterans, a few government employees…and seriously just look here, because that’s an easy chart.
-But you won’t find your “run of the mill Honorably Discharged Veteran” on that chart, a category in which I include myself.
+Generally speaking, this resort is only available to active duty or retired military (plus spouses/survivors), 100% disabled veterans, those with a VHIC, a few government employees…and seriously just look here, because that’s an easier explanation.
+But you won’t find your “run of the mill Honorably Discharged Veteran” on there.
 But wait, there’s more!
 In the months of September and January, Shades of Green opens its doors to veterans as long as we provide proper documentation (a DD214 suffices, which is something you don’t have any damn reason to understand unless you have one).

 The rooms are huge, the resort is beautiful (seated on 2 golf courses), and it is quiet.
 You may experience the general noise of a hotel every once in a while, but it’s overall very relaxed.
 It’s not a billion guests cramming in bus lines and yelling at the cast members.
 Little known (?) fact, you can get in trouble in the military even while on leave, so you’d best act properly…especially if you’re spending leave on military property.
 This also trickles down to family members and sponsored rooms so it makes for a really quiet atmosphere overall.
 (Up to three rooms may be sponsored, so technically non-military affiliates can stay here, but the person sponsoring you must meet lots of guidelines and they are completely on the hook if you act like a jackass.)
 Additionally, it is easy to feel secure as there is 100% ID check to use the buses, enter the gate of the resort, check into a room, or anything else.
 Guests receive a SOG Resort ID (little piece of paper, which is a bit sad looking), and will be required to show that and state/military issued ID to get on a SOG bus or to use the walking path/gate to go to and from Disney’s Polynesian Resort next door.
 Just because the resort is secure, doesn’t mean you should leave your car or room unlocked, you’re oblivious if you trust anyone THAT much.